MA Advanced Dance Performance

 - A better understanding of the dance touring landscape and opportunities

-- Deeper understanding of current choreographic/dance trends
+- A deeper understanding of current choreographic/dance trends

 - Ability to absorb different learning methodologies and embody them

-Lectures and seminars will take place at Dance City’s Newcastle and Sunderland studios where you will find excellent facilities in the dance studios and a state of the art theatre space.
+Dance Training, lectures and seminars will take place at Dance City’s Sunderland and Newcastle studios where you will find excellent facilities in the dance studios and a state of the art theatre space.

-IT, library and Virtual Learning Environment (VLE) resources are accessible through the University of Sunderland.
+IT, library, and Virtual Learning Environment (VLE) resources are accessible through the University of Sunderland.